 20 minute talks, followed by 1 hour of Questions and Answers

 - Regulation for Competition with Amelia Fletcher, Centre for Competition Policy, UEA

-- Algorithm Collusion (TBC) with Karen Croxson, Financial Conduct Authority (FCA)
+- AI in Financial Services: Risks and Opportunities with Karen Croxson, Financial Conduct Authority (FCA)

 - Machine Learning in Credit Scoring – The Challenges in Achieving a 1st for Major UK Financial Services with Matthew Jones, Head of Retail Modelling at Nationwide Building Society

 13:00-15:00 Session 2 – AI and Sustainable Finance